Today we're going to talk about starting basil seeds indoors so you can transplant them outdoors once it warms up outside.

 Step 7.
 Now we wait!
 Keep the top layer moist for the seeds to germinate.
 Consistency in watering is key - you don't want to over-soak but you do want to keep the top moist.
 A spray bottle can help with this too.
 Just giving soft sprays every day or two depending on your environment and humidity will work well.

 Step 8.
-Once your seeds have sprouted give them less regular waterings but deeper soakings.
+Once your seeds have sprouted give them fewer regular waterings, but deeper soakings.
 Especially with basil - basil doesn't like to be kept too wet.
 I always like to let them dry down so the top layer of the potting soil is dry and then give them deeper soakings every few days.
 Watering will greatly depend on the humidity in which you're growing and the heat levels.

 Step 9.
 Transplant into your garden or planter!
 Once your basil plants have sprouted and matured a bit, you can simply tear the trays to make individual cells and plant them directly into the ground.
 The roots will grow right through the biodegradable pot and the basil will keep on growing without hesitation.